DigiBP/Team-Victorinox/README.md

 <<Dear Customer, the medication you orderd has been dispensed.
 Thank you for choosing our pharmacy.
 Your Victorinox team.
 >>

-To Do: add a further service task for the email to be send to people with PRO enrollment (with the form) after the second gate.
-Further make scenario with schedule immediate.
+An email is sent to people with PRO enrollment conaining a link to the form.
+The router determines which service task is calling and routes to the corresponding email sending module.

 ## Process 2: Analysis and Report Generation